 The launch of the Canadian Dental Care Plan (CDCP) marked a monumental shift in healthcare accessibility for millions of Canadians.
 Whether you’re a senior who enrolled early or a young adult newly eligible in the recent expansion, renewing your coverage on time is the only way to ensure you maintain continuous access to essential dental services without paying out-of-pocket.

-In this guide, we will break down the Canadian Dental Care Plan renewal, key deadlines, eligibility requirements, and the reasons why maintaining your coverage is vital to your long-term oral health.
-(Note that the following instructions are based on the 2025 CDCP guideline.)
+In this guide, we will break down the Canadian Dental Care Plan renewal, key deadlines, and eligibility requirements for the benefit year 2026-2027.

 Quick Guide: Canadian Dental Care Plan Renewal & Eligibility